lovieheartz/Titanic-survival-Prediction/README.md

 python run.py

-#Input Data & Get Predictions
+2.Input Data & Get Predictions
 Once the app is running, you can:

 Enter the passenger information (Pclass, Sex, Age, etc.) into the form.